Politics, Crime, Economy, and School Security Roundup - September 2nd, Hour 3

 Well, I know I think that's all right.

-I think that by next summer, I'm simply trying to describe, I think there's a sense of turmoil, I think there's a sense of confusion.
+I think that by next summer, I'm simply trying to describe, I think there's a sense of turmoil.

 And if you look at the scale of the investment, not just investment, but the scale of sales.

-And the number of countries that are now saying, you know, I'd like to buy some more planes, just by itself, would lead to a huge impact on the economy.
+And the number of countries that are now saying, you know, I'd like to buy some more planes, just by itself would lead to a huge impact on the economy.

-Uh the natural gas sales, the fact that we're we're likely to have uh liquefied American natural gas replacing Russian gas in Europe.
+The natural gas sales, the fact that we're likely to have liquefied American natural gas replacing Russian gas in Europe, that's both a big geopolitical win and a big economic win.

 And a lot of these different things are going on simultaneously.

-I listen, my hope and my prayer is, and I'll tell you what my hope and prayer is for, is that every American has this opportunity to prosper and to do well.
+Listen, my hope and my prayer is, and I'll tell you what my hope and prayer is for, is that every American has this opportunity to prosper and to do well.

-I don't know if you recall, but Obama said that it's never coming back, meaning automobile manufacturing and other manufacturing.
+And I really believe that these manufacturing jobs, and I don't know why past presidents have given up on it, I don't know if you recall, but Obama said that it's never coming back, meaning automobile manufacturing and other manufacturing.

 I'm like, why would you even want to believe that?